 Whether you’re at a local restaurant, a holiday party, or spending a Friday night on the town, you, or someone you know is having a drink.
 And no, we’re not talking about a glass of water or soda.
-We’re talking alcohol, including beer, wine, spirits, liquors, and liqueurs.
-What does it take to get alcohol from manufacturing plants to the stores and restaurants for consumers?
+We’re talking about alcohol, including beer, wine, spirits, liquors, and liqueurs.
+What does it take to get alcohol from manufacturing plants to stores and restaurants for consumers?
 In order to ship alcohol safely, there are many rules and regulations to follow.

 In the United States alone, people who are 21 years and older consumed 7.8 billion gallons of alcohol in 2018, according to a report by the National Institute on Alcohol Abuse and Alcoholism.
-Breaking this down, that means 6.3 billion gallons of beer, 900 million gallons of wine, and 570 million gallons of spirits consumed.
+Breaking this down, means 6.3 billion gallons of beer, 900 million gallons of wine, and 570 million gallons of spirits consumed.
 So, shipping alcohol is a continued need and one that is only going to grow.
-Since the pandemic hit in 2020, the volume of consumed alcohol increased at least two percent year over year.
+Since the pandemic hit in 2020, the volume of consumed alcohol increased at least two percent year-over-year.

 In the United States alone, the alcohol beverage industry handles more than 4 million jobs and generates almost $70 billion in revenue.
 This number is only going to grow but beers, wine, and spirits are all different for the consumer.

 This sector has been dominated by big brand names ever since the beginning.
 Big brands like Bud Light, Coors Light, Budweiser, and Corona all make life hard for those small-town local breweries.